Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 The token limiting policy for this project will be as follows:

 1. You will **each** start with 4 tokens that have a 24 hour refresh time.
-2. **At 10:00PM on October 26th** (3 hours before the deadline), you will each be reset to **4 tokens, each of which have a 15 minute refresh time.**
+2. **At 10:00PM on October 27th** (3 hours before the deadline), you will be reset to **4 tokens, each of which have a 15 minute refresh time.**
-3. **At 12:00AM on October 27th**, you  will each again be reset back to **4 tokens with a 24 hour refresh.** This policy will remain in place for the remainder of the semester.
+3. **At 12:00AM on October 28th**, you  will again be reset back to **4 tokens with a 24 hour refresh.** This policy will remain in place for the remainder of the semester.

 ## Optional Extra Features